nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 The remainder of this section is devoted to more in-depth design descriptions of some of the Wi-Fi models.
-Users interested in skipping to the section on usage of the wifi module (User Documentation) may do so at this point.
+Users interested in skipping to the section on usage of the wifi module (:ref:`sec-wifi-user-doc`) may do so at this point.
 We organize these more detailed sections from the bottom-up, in terms of layering, by describing the channel and PHY models first, followed by the MAC models.